 Watson Woods Partnership

-We use a Phantom 4 Drone to undertake surveys of parts of buildings that are not easily accessible by conventional means .
+*We use a DJI Mavic Air drone to undertake surveys of parts of buildings that are not easily accessible by conventional means .

-If following an agreement any dispute subsequently arises in relation to the works then a surveyor or two surveyors can still resolve the matter by a Party Wall Award.
-Therefore by having a Party Wall Agreement neighbours are not ‘signing away their rights’.
+If following an agreement any dispute subsequently arises in relation to the works then the Adjoining Owner can still formally appoint a surveyor and that surveyor or two surveyors can still resolve the matter by a Party Wall Award so by consenting from the start neighbours are not ‘signing away their rights’